JMNJIT/jm2353-IT265-002/docs/Design-Treatment.md

 Specify where the game will be played (e.g., PC, console, mobile, VR).
 Mention any cross-platform support if applicable.
 -->
+PC, console, mobile, are all possible.
+The most difficult implementation would likely be with certain card combos and the order with which effects are resolved.
+If that works, then cross-platform play should be simple.

 ### Tools
 <!--
 List key engines, programming languages, or frameworks required for development.
 -->
+Unity, maybe even Tabletop Simulator.
+I code mostly in C#, so Unity is best for me.

 ---